mini-configs/set-up-git-and-config-github/README.md

-## Set up git on Windows :octocat:
+## Set up git and configuring with Github account:octocat:

+This configuration can be done in windows, using github bash and similarly in linux.

 ### Installing Git
 Download the installer for Windows from the Git [official site](https://git-scm.com/download/).